nordicway/moji/README.md

 			//finished uploading, tell server to check files socketClient.sendQuery();

-			//get URL with MOSS results and do something with it URL results = socketClient.getResultURL();
+			//get URL with Moss results and do something with it URL results = socketClient.getResultURL();
 			System.out.println("Results available at " + results.toString());
 		}